cryptool-org/cryptool1/readme-source.txt

 The following paragraphs always tell the German and English names of the menu items.

 The project files, which can be opened with MS-Visual C, are located at
-- Visual Studio 6: ..\CrypTool\CrypTool.dsw
-- VS.net 2003:     ..\CrypTool\CrypTool.sln
+- VS.net 2003:     CrypTool\CrypTool.sln
 To open the project file please double click it or with MS-VC choose Datei[File] -> Arbeitsbereich öffnen[open project/solution].

-Before compiling you should notice to include Perl and HTML Help Workshop correctly:
+Before compiling you should make sure to include Perl correctly:
 Please adjust/check at:
 Menü[Menu] -> Extras[Tools] -> Optionen[Options]:
 - At the choice box "Verzeichnisse Anzeigen für[Show directories for]" pick
   "Ausführbare Dateien[Executable files]"
-- Declare the path for Perl (preset is "C:\Programme\perl\bin\") and for for HTML Help compiler (hhc.exe) (preset is "C:\Programme\HTML Help Workshop").
+- Declare the path for Perl (preset is "C:\Programme\perl\bin\")

-Also add/readapt the following settings: Projekt[Project] ->
-Einstellungen[Settings] (project settings only for CrypTool, not for AES-Tool)
-- tab: Linker -> Kategorie[Category]: Allgemein[General] -> at "Objekt-
-  /Bibliothek-Module[Object-/library-modules]" add htmlhelp.lib
-- tab: Linker -> Kategorie[Category]: Eingabe[Input] -> "Zusätzlicher
-  Bibliothekpfad[additional library directories]": add your path to htmlhelp.lib
-- tab: C/C++ -> Kategorie[Category] -> Präprozessor[Preprocessor] ->
-  "Zusätzliche Include-Verzeichnisse[additional include directories]": add your path to htmlhelp.h here

 Building CrypTool and AES-Tool:
 At Menü[Menu] Erstellen[Build] -> Aktive Konfiguration festlegen[choose configuration]